 A short distance away from the bustling crowds near the Washington Monument is the National World War II Memorial.

-The site dedicated to Americans who served during the WWII.
+The site dedicated to Americans who served during WWII.
 The significance of the complex is noted with a sense of stillness that encompasses its peripheries.

 The design is carefully organized.
 The engravings on the granite pillars incorporate the timeline of the war from a soldier’s perspective-including scenes of the physical exams in the early stages of enlisting, to scenes of the war, burials, and homecoming.